Thaís (footballer, born 1996)

-Thaís Cristina da Silva Ferreira (born 1 May 1996), simply known as Thaís, is a Brazilian professional footballer who plays as a centre back for Série A1 club SE Palmeiras and the Brazil women's national team.
+Thaís Cristina da Silva Ferreira (born 1 May 1996), simply known as Thaís, is a Brazilian professional footballer who plays as a centre back for Corinthians and the Brazil women's national football team.

 Club career

 Thaís has played for Valinhos FC, Guarani FC, AA Ponte Preta, Grêmio Osasco Audax EC and Palmeiras in Brazil.

+In May 2023, Thaís joined Spanish Liga F club UD Granadilla Tenerife.

+On 22 February 2025, Thaís was announced at Corinthians.

 International career

 Thaís made her senior debut for Brazil on 17 September 2021 as a 63rd minute substitution in a 3–1 friendly home win over Argentina.

+On 1 February 2024, Thaís was called up to the Brazil squad for the 2024 CONCACAF W Gold Cup.

+On 2 July 2024, Thaís was called up to the Brazil squad for the 2024 Summer Olympics.